herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 </div>
 {% endraw %}

 You will have to define your background image yourself in your CSS.
 The parallax scrolling works by isolating the background positioning of your image.
-Therefore, while you can set x-position as percentage, you must express y-position as a finite value.
+The parallax scroll does have default CSS, but if you want to customize your positioning, you must express the y-position as a finite value (x-position can be anything).

 {% highlight css %}
 /* This is okay */